picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 | -3        | Command execution failed |
 | -4        | Buffer overflow          |
 | -5        | Argument out of range    |

+A command may fail with the "command execution failed" code if some hardware is missing.
+For example, CH5.BYP.DAC 100 will fail if one of the **Topaz** boards isn't plugged in.

 A naked carriage return is not considered a command, and as such may be used to clear the instrument's receive queue.
 The first carriage